Biden vows to evacuate all Americans — and Afghan helpers

 Kirby said the helicopters took no hostile fire.
 He added that the Americans initially were going to walk the short distance from the hotel to an airport gate, but a crowd outside the gate changed the plan.

-Separately, senior American military officials told the AP that a U.S. helicopter picked up Afghans, mostly women and children, and ferried them to the airport on Friday.
+Separately, senior American military officials told The Associated Press that a U.S. helicopter picked up Afghans, mostly women and children, and ferried them to the airport Friday.
 The 3rd Brigade Combat Team of the Army’s 82nd Airborne Division airlifted the Afghans from Camp Sullivan, near the Kabul airport.
 Those officials commented only on condition of anonymity to discuss military operations.

 Kirby said he was not aware of any such Friday helicopter mission.